 Based on this, Alibaba decided to make Alibaba Dragonwell, a long-term support version of OpenJDK, open source for two reasons.
 First, it has a large number of Java customers and business needs.
 Alibaba hopes that they can continue to enjoy all JDK functions free of charge.
 Second, considering that many developers may make new choices, Alibaba decided to make the Dragonwell project open source to provide a new reference for developers.

-Alibaba Dragonwell is a free OpenJDK release version that provides long-term support, including performance enhancements and security fixes, which actually correspond to the features that Oracle's charges for.
+Alibaba Dragonwell is a free OpenJDK release version that provides long-term support, including performance enhancements and security fixes.
 According to Sanhong Li, Alibaba Dragonwell currently supports x86-64/Linux platform, mainly aiming at the optimization and improvement of Java application stability, efficiency and performance under the condition of large-scale Java application deployment in the data center.